TheFixers/node-honeypot-client/README.md

 # node-honeypot-client
-Honeypot Client using NodeJS, NPM, Gulp, and custom modules to parse JSON responses from Honeypot Server
+Honeypot Client using NodeJS, NPM, React, Gulp, and custom modules to parse JSON responses from Honeypot Server

 ##Installation